USTQEHub/iSkript/README.md

 - Enable Self-Healing for any Test Automation frameworks using *.sky file
 - Support for Windows, Linux and Mac Operating systems

-# Developed by UST Quality Engineering
+# Developed by UST Quality Engineering Team
 For more details, email to : assurance@ust.com